-The Raspberry Pi is a tiny and affordable computer that you can use to learn programming through fun, practical projects.
+The Raspberry Pi is a tiny and affordable computer that you can use to learn programming through fun and practical projects for industrial automation.

 At Industrial Shields we take it to the next level, allowing it to be used in the industrial field, with higher capabilities.

-So, in this blog we are going to show you how to adapt a Raspberry Pi image to a Raspberry PLC image so that you can use them with your open-source industrial controllers.
+So, in this post, we are going to show you how to adapt a Raspberry Pi image to a Raspberry Pi based PLC image so that you can use them with your open-source industrial controllers.

-In order to add the configuration files of a Raspberry PLC image to a Raspberry Pi OS, follow these steps:
+In order to add the configuration files of an industrial Raspberry PLC image to a Raspberry Pi OS, follow these steps:

-5- Create a file in your Raspberry PLC called install.sh, and copy this content.
+5. Create a file in your industrial Raspberry Pi PLC controller called install.sh, and copy this content.
 (Do not use windows notepad for this)

-Another way of doing this step is to run this command on your PLC terminal ( Internet connectivity is needed)
+Another way of doing this step is to run this command on your open source PLC Raspberry Pi terminal

 chmod 755 install.sh